 Membership

+National Active

-National Active International Active
+International Active

 Age

 National 13 prior to Jan.
 1 of the competition year

 International As per invitation

 Rating

-National Training+ = D1+ International As per invitation
+National Training+ = D1+

+International As per invitation

 Qualifying Period

-National Previous year International Previous year
+National Previous year

+International Previous year

 and type of Qualifiers

-National Regional Finals or Regions to determine how to qualify the competitors if no Regional Finals are held.
+National Regional Finals or Regions to determine how to qualify the competitors if

+no Regional Finals are held.

 International National Championships

 Verification of Results

-National Regions to choose participants based on Regional Rules/Criteria.
-National to confirm active status, age and testing as a backup to the Regional Dressage Chair.
-Send entries to National at receipt of first Notice and again 3 weeks prior to the competition.
+National Regions to choose participants based on Regional Rules/Criter to confirm active status, age and testing as a backup to the Re Dressage Chair.
+Send entries to National at receipt of first No again 3 weeks prior to the competition.

 International Results sheet from Nationals

 Min Performance

+National 58%

-National 58% International 50%
+International 50%

 Required Documents

-National Entry Forms International National Package
+National Entry Forms

+International National Package

-Signatures
+Signatures Designal Chain and Designal Descence Chain.
+The Designal Chain will size a

 National Regional Chair and Regional Dressage Chair.
 The Regional Chair will sign a general declaration that they are aware that the competitor is competing at the event.

 International Regional Chair, Regional Dressage Chair, National Dressage Chair

-Loyalty Character Sportsmanship Letters of Reference National International Three letters from individuals familiar with the applicant (not a family member) e.g. DC, coal examiner, addressing the following: Rider madirection from a coach/chaperone other than riding a horse unfamiliar to them in competit DC, Coach, NDC ach, competition official, aturity, ability to take n their own, experience Medical Fitness National If a member has an illness, injury or medical with their ability to participate fully, a medical required. · International If a member has an illness, injury or medical with their ability to participate fully, a medical required. •
+Loyalty Character Sportsmanship Letters of Reference National International applicant (not a family member) e.g. DC, coach, competition official, examiner, addressing the following: Rider maturity, ability to take direction from a coach/chaperone other than their own, experience riding a horse unfamiliar to them in competition.
+Medical Fitness DC, Coach, NDC National If a member has an illness, injury or medical with their ability to participate fully, a medic required. - International If a member has an illness, injury or medical with their ability to participate fully, a medic required. ,